 Can you Making celery salt yourself and why should you do it at all?
-Salt is the best seasoning or salt is the white gold - everyone has heard that.
-Salt brings out different flavors as a flavor enhancer and also adds a good seasoning even when cooking.
+Salt is the best seasoning or salt is white gold - everyone has heard that before.
+As a flavor enhancer, salt brings out different tastes and also adds a good seasoning when cooking.
 However, most people consume too much salt.
-As a supplement for a healthy diet celery salt is therefore just right.
+As a supplement for a healthy nutrition celery salt is therefore just right.

-In this article, I want to show you how to make your own celery salt to reduce your consumption of conventional salt.
+In this article, I would like to show you how you can make your own celery salt to reduce your consumption of conventional salt.

 Why make celery salt yourself?

 The World Health Organization (WHO) recommends an average intake of 2 grams of sodium chloride (salt) per day.
-However, most people are well above this guideline and thus eat more Sodium and Chloride than recommended.
-Too much salt consumption is said to be harmful to the cardiovascular system and can cause diseases such as Hypertension cause.
+However, most people are well above this guideline and therefore eat more Sodium and Chloride than recommended.
+Excessive salt consumption is said to be harmful to the cardiovascular system and can cause diseases such as Hypertension cause.

 However, too little salt is also harmful because salt contains important minerals.
-However, since we have a tendency to consume too much salt, it is recommended that we reduce our own consumption of salt.
+However, as we tend to consume too much salt, it is recommended that we reduce our own salt consumption.
 This works particularly well with salty seasonings such as homemade celery salt.

-The celery salt is basically simply dried and finely mixed celery.
-And it's really totally easy to make your own celery salt.
-How this works exactly, you will now learn in the further course of this article.
+Celery salt is basically simply dried and finely chopped celery.
+And it's really really easy to make your own celery salt.
+You can find out exactly how to do this in the rest of this article.

 How to make celery salt yourself

-Here I would like to show you the individual steps before I describe the necessary things in more detail in the next paragraph.
-For your homemade salt from celery you simply proceed as follows.
+I would first like to show you the individual steps before describing the necessary things in more detail in the next paragraph.
+To make your own salt from celery, simply proceed as follows.

 - Wash celery and dry briefly.

-- Then cut the two sticks into pieces as thin and small as possible.
+- Then cut the two sticks into the thinnest and smallest pieces possible.

-- Then distribute the pieces on the racks of the dehydrator.
-Note on this: should definitely use a fine mesh insert mat, because the celery pieces really shrink and otherwise fall through the grids of the inserts.
+- Then distribute the pieces on the dehydrator shelves.
+Note: be sure to use a fine-mesh insert mat, as the celery pieces really shrink and will otherwise fall through the grids of the inserts.

 - Set the dehydrator to 42 degrees if you value raw food quality.
-Alternatively, you can set the dehydrator to about 55 degrees.
-At 42 degrees and really small cut pieces, the drying time is about 5.5 hours.
+Alternatively, you can also set the dehydrator to approx. 55 degrees.
+At 42 degrees and really small pieces, the drying time is about 5.5 hours.

-- After drying, check the celery pieces for moisture.
-Ideally, everything is dry.
+- After dehydrating, check the celery pieces for moisture.
+Ideally, everything should be dry.
 Often a few pieces are cut too large.
-You can then simply use the too large pieces, for example, in the evening when cooking.
-The remaining dried pieces can be put in the blender to grind until the salt is very fine.
+You can then simply use the pieces that are too large when cooking in the evening, for example.
+The remaining dried pieces can be put in the blender to chop them up until the salt is very fine.